lingouzhu/AICampus/README.md

 # AICampus
-This is for AI campus exercises
+This is for AI campus exercises.
+Several data projects included